zfcampus/zf-apigility-skeleton/README.md

 also the home directory for the vagrant issue, which will be the initial directory you land in once you connect via SSH.

+> #### Vagrant and VirtualBox on Linux
+>
+> The vagrant image is based on ubuntu/xenial64.
+If you are using VirtualBox as a provider on a Linux host, you will need:
+>
+> - Vagrant 1.8.5 or later
+> - VirtualBox 5.0.26 or later

 For vagrant documentation, please refer to [vagrantup.com](https://www.vagrantup.com/)

 ### Docker